Quantum computer-aided design: digital quantum simulation of quantum processors: Introduction

 \section{Introduction}

 In the semiconductor industry, next-generation microprocessors are developed using existing computers and a variety of software tools for hardware description and simulation \cite{gielen2000computer,cox1992code,tuma2009circuit,austin2002simplescalar,larson2001mase}.
 During this design process, it has been established that a \textit{less} powerful processor or a collection of such processors is capable of aiding the design of a novel and \textit{more} powerful processor.
 The existing processor does not need to fully simulate the next-generation one; it suffices to use the current processor to understand and validate design primitives of the future processor's sub-modules.
 We refer to a sub-module as tightly linked circuitry that shares a relatively large amount of wiring, forms a small building block on its own, and is often repeated throughout the processor.
 Similarly, we observe that quantum processor sub-module design and simulation has been performed on classical computers \cite{burkard2004multilevel, vool2017introduction, krantz2019quantum, menke2019automated, li2020towards}.
 The resource requirements for such classical simulations scale exponentially with the number of simulated qubits and with the number of energy levels included per qubit.
 For example, superconducting transmon qubits have low anharmonicity between the energy levels, and inclusion of additional states beyond the computational states is important in order to determine the device characteristics and design high-fidelity gate pulses \cite{krantz2019quantum}.
 Exact diagonalization of the transmon circuit Hamiltonian shows that a numerically accurate simulation requires about $16$ basis states.
 Other states can be neglected because they do not contribute significantly to the relevant low energy eigenstates.
 Therefore, the truncated Hilbert space of a processor with $M$ transmons has dimension $16^M$.
 As a result, classical simulations of quantum hardware are limited to a small number of qubits, even when employing the most powerful supercomputers.
 With the recent growth of quantum processor sizes, hardware simulations are already becoming infeasible.
 We contend that this challenge can be addressed by simulating the quantum processor hardware on a quantum computer.
+Similarly, Ref. \cite{iyer2018small} suggests to use a quantum computer simulation rather than classical one to optimize a fault-tolerant quantum algorithm performance with a targeted logical fault rate, since the noise parameters in open quantum system simulations of the entire fault-tolerant protocol grow exponentially with the number of qubits.